DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

     runs-on: windows-latest
 ```

-This job runs on a GitHub-hosted virtual machine with the latest Windows version. `test` is the [job ID](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_id) that must be unique to the `jobs` object.
+This job runs on a GitHub-hosted virtual machine with the latest Windows version. `test` is the [job ID](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_id) that must be unique to the `jobs` object.

-> You can use a GitHub-hosted virtual machine with a variety of operating systems to access remote browsers, as listed on the following page: [GitHub Docs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
+> You can use a GitHub-hosted virtual machine with a variety of operating systems to access remote browsers, as listed on the following page: [GitHub Docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
 For simplicity, all examples in this article run on `windows-latest`.

-Alternatively, you can [**host your own runners**](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) for the job.
+You can [**host your own runners**](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for the job.
 This gives you more precise control over the environment.

-To set up the self-hosted runners, [add them to your repository](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-a-repository).
+To set up the self-hosted runners, [add them to your repository](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-a-repository).

 Afterwards, configure `runs-on` in your workflow `.yml` file: